Byron1z/configure-ad-B1z/README.md

 <p>
   Lastly, let's verify that normal users can use RDP (Remote Desktop) to log into Client-1.
 We will use a script to generate 2000 normal users in the Domain.

-  The script will be input into PowerShell ISE.
-After the users are created, select a random one and use RDP to log into Client-1.
+  The script will be input into PowerShell ISE as Administrator.
+After the users are created, select a random user and use RDP (Remote Desktop) to log into Client-1.

   Login to DC-1 as "jane_admin",